 We're continually fascinated with flow states here at TeuxDeux.
 For the uninitiated, a flow state is a state of mind where one experiences energized focus on the present moment and enjoyment in the process of an activity or task.
 In this mental state, you are fully immersed in the task at hand and time flies by.
-The phenomena was named by Mihaly Csikszentmihályi in 1975 but the concept of flow has continued to spark conversations in the field of positive psychology (you can read our primer here).
+The phenomena was named by Mihaly Csikszentmihályi in 1975 but the concept of flow has continued to spark conversations in the field of positive psychology (read our primer on flow states).
 Today, we're going to dig deeper into what it takes to achieve an optimal flow experience.

 The Conditions of Flow

 You can enter a state of flow while performing just about any activity although it's more likely to occur when you have intrinsic motivation.
 Passive activities like watching TV do not elicit a flow experience.
 While you can certainly lose track of time binge-watching TV, you need to actively be doing something to achieve a flow state.
 Beyond that, flow theory postulates three conditions that need to be met in order to achieve a flow state:

 The activity must have clear goals and progress.
 This allows for direction and structure when performing the task.

 There must be clear and immediate feedback.
 This helps you navigate changing demands so you can adjust your performance and maintain the state of flow.

 You must have a good balance between perceived challenges of the task and your own perceived skills.
 In other words, you should have confidence that you are capable of completing the task.